-An SBOL object with this property refers to one or more SBOL objects or non-SBOL resources from which this object was derived.
-An SBOL object MUST NOT refer to itself via its own prov:wasDerivedFrom property or form a cyclical chain of references via its prov:wasDerivedFrom property and those of other SBOL objects.
+An Identified object with this property refers to one or more non-SBOL resources or SBOL Identified objects from which this object was derived.
+An Identified object MUST NOT refer to itself via its own prov:wasDerivedFrom property or form a cyclical chain of references via its prov:wasDerivedFrom property and those of other Identified objects.
 For example, the reference chain "A was derived from B and B was derived from A" is cyclical.